Asian and Global Stock Markets Rally on Year-End Optimism: What It Means for Investors

 Analyst and investor perspectives

 Market analysts attributed the rally to a confluence of factors rather than a single catalyst.
 Reduced inflation uncertainty, clearer policy guidance, and resilient corporate balance sheets collectively improved risk sentiment.
-Portfolio managers highlighted the importance of earnings durability rather than short-term macro surprises.

 Some investors cautioned that valuations in certain sectors had expanded rapidly, increasing sensitivity to policy missteps or unexpected inflation resurgence.
 Others emphasized that compared with historical cycles, equity risk premiums remained reasonable given stabilizing bond yields.